CropLifeCanada/chemistry-policymanual/index.md

 ## Ontario pesticide reform - urban

-July 2020     Quarterly
+November 2020     Quarterly

 - That the Government of Ontario lift the so-called "cosmetic" pesticide ban to instead return to a level playing field for Ontario homeowners and small business people.
-- That the current “bylaw inoperative” clause (7.1(5) remain in effect.
+- That the current “bylaw inoperative” clause (7.1(5) remain in effect (prohibits implementation of municipal bans).
 - That we do not support the creation of a new class of pesticides granting an application monopoly to licensed applicators to the detriment of homeowners.

-## PCPA legislative review 2020
+## PCPA legislative review

-July 2020     Quarterly
+November 2020     Quarterly

-- That the PCPA remains fit for purpose and should not be opened for review in 2020.
+- That the PCPA remains fit for purpose and should not be opened for review.
 - That existing irritants can be addressed without opening up the Act.

 ## PMRA re-evaluation process improvement

-July 2020     Quarterly
+November 2020     Quarterly

 The changes PMRA made to its re-evaluation process in 2016 have resulted in incomplete risk assessments and overly conservative decisions that unnecessarily restrict uses of high economic value.